nimmigopan/DLD_real_estate_data_dashboard/README.md

 A python script is written to web scrape data from 'Dubai Land Department- Real Estate Data' web page.
+'Selenium' is used to automate interactions with web page.

 "transaction_24.csv" saved to mysql database under 'dld_data' schema.